Popmotion/popmotion/packages/framesync/README.md

 Segregating actions that read and write to the DOM will avoid [layout thrashing](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing).

 It's also a way of ensuring order of execution across a frame.
-For instance, Popmotion batches updates on the `update` step, and Stylefire batches renders on the `render` step, allowing independent animation of `transform` properties.
+For instance, [Framer Motion](https://github.com/framer/motion) batches animations on the `update` step, and renders on the `render` step, allowing independent animation of `transform` properties.

 ## Install